vishalvarma07/AnxietyAnalysis/README.md

 </h1>
 main.py - Web scraping file using praw<br>
 model.ipynb - IPYNB file for nlp model<br>
-praw.ini - It usually is not shared.
-Since its a dummy account, i have no problem sharing it.

 <h3>
 Username - Kovoru Vishal Varma